tuhrig/Review_System_Demo/Readme.md

 # What to see in this demo

 - Usage of ActiveMQ to enable an async message-driven communication between system.
-- Basic project setup for Karma JavaScript tests with Grunt
+- Basic project setup for Spring Boot (multi-module) projects with Gradle.
+- Setup of an embedded Zuul proxy to route requests from the AngularJS UI to different backend services.
+- Usage of Docker Compose for a local development environment.

 # Systems

-## User Interface System
+## User Interface System (port 9002)

 - AngularJS based user interface
 - Allows to submit and read reviews
 - The backend is a Zuul proxy which forwards requests (to the review system)

-## Review System
+## Review System (port 9001)

 - Takes and persists all reviews
 - Throws _NEW REVIEW_ events to inform other system about new reviews
 - Listens for _APPROVED REVIEW_ events and _REJECTED REVIEW_ events

-## Checking System
+## Checking System (port 9000)

 - Checks incoming reviews to either approve or reject them
 - Listens for _NEW REVIEW_ events